leuraph/experiments/local_linear_solvers/solver_comparison/readme.md

 # SUMMARY

-This experiment considers the iterative solution of the Poisson equation on a fixed mesh, using what we call "local-solvers", i.e. given an iterate $x_n$, we generate $x_{n+1}$ by considering a single element $T \in \mathcal{T}$ and solve a simplified local problem on $T$.
+This collection of experiments considers the iterative solution of the Poisson equation on a fixed mesh, using what we call "local-solvers", i.e. given an iterate $x_n$, we generate $x_{n+1}$ by considering a single element $T \in \mathcal{T}$ and solve a simplified local problem on $T$.